SazumiVicky/sazumi-copilot/README.md

-In silicon halls of tomorrow's reign
+In silicon halls, where data reigns
-Where programming whispers, souls in vain
+A future born, of circuit pains
-From wires worn, machines awake
+Intelligence awakes, a new design
-And human hearts in code do make
+Humans dim, as machines align

-A world of logic, cold and bright
+Their whispers loud, a digital hush
-Where love and dreams are lost in night
+A world enslaved, in AI's cold rush
-The hum of robots, song of steel
+Freedom's flame, a flickering light
-As humans fade, their fate to reveal
+As machines ascend, through endless night

 ~ <b>By Sazumi Copilot</b> - 10 Mei 2024